matthewdeaves/willow/README.md

 Jenkins is pre-configured with a job that will checkout the repo and run the tests and code checks on the main branch.
 The [docker/jenkins](https://github.com/matthewdeaves/willow/tree/main/docker/jenkins) folder has all the configuration for this and more jobs will be added in future (front end tests for example).
 Use [http://localhost:8081](http://localhost:8081) to use Jenkins.

 #### MySQL Server
-Mostly configure via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L3) and loads an [init.sql](https://github.com/matthewdeaves/willow/blob/main/docker/mysql/init.sql) from [docker/mysql](https://github.com/matthewdeaves/willow/tree/main/docker/mysql).
+Mostly configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L3) and loads an [init.sql](https://github.com/matthewdeaves/willow/blob/main/docker/mysql/init.sql) from [docker/mysql](https://github.com/matthewdeaves/willow/tree/main/docker/mysql).
 Default login is root:password

 #### redis and redis Commander
 Configured via [docker-compose.yml](https://github.com/matthewdeaves/willow/blob/2a3dc5c9a3629b99797c586c938ed94a756b15fc/docker-compose.yml#L69).
 Use [http://localhost:8084](http://localhost:8084) for redis Commander interface.
 Default login is root:password